Call 24/7 (405) 232-1985

 No, but it can provide some degree of protection for them.
 Premises liability cases are complex, and while warning signs can shift some degree of responsibility over to victims, they don’t absolve property owners from all liability.

-For example, a warning sign that says “Watch Your Step” may help people notice a large drop-off or gap in a doorway or between platforms and thus avoid injury.
-But if the drop-off or gap is significant and poses a risk to people even if they are aware of it, the property owner can still be held liable for injuries for not taking steps to reduce risks.
+For example, a warning sign that says “Watch Your Step” may alert people to an uneven floor before they stumble on it, or help them notice an unusually wide gap between the floor and an elevator cab in which a foot might become trapped.
+But if the hazard is significant and poses a risk to people even if they are aware of it, the property owner can still be held liable for injuries for not taking steps to reduce the risk.

 Another example includes signs in languages that aren’t readable to the people who are most likely to encounter them.
-A non-standard wet floor sign in English that’s used in a store or public place where most visitors are Spanish-speaking could put them at risk and is unlikely to hold up for the defense in an injury claim or civil trial.
+A non-standard “Wet Floor” sign in English that’s used in a store or public place where most visitors are Spanish-speaking could put those visitors at risk and is unlikely to hold up as a defense in an injury claim or civil trial.

 Regardless of Signs, Property Owners May Face Liability When Hazards Go Unaddressed

 In many cases, warning signs should only be used as temporary measures to protect guests and the public when property owners become aware of hazards but haven’t been able to address them yet.
-For example, a warning sign on a staircase warning of a broken stair or loose handrail should be a temporary measure.
+For example, a warning sign on a staircase warning of a broken stair or loose handrail should only be a temporary measure until the staircase is repaired.

-When property owners neglect to make repairs to known hazards for a long period, they can be held liable for injuries regardless of signage.
+When property owners neglect to make repairs to known hazards for a long period of time, they can be held liable for injuries regardless of signage.
 As property owners, they have a duty of care to the people who visit their properties, and warning signs don’t satisfy that requirement.
-They must take the appropriate steps to address hazards, whether it’s as simple as mopping up spills or utilizing the help of contractors and architects.
+They must take the appropriate steps to address hazards, whether it’s as simple as mopping up spills once they become aware of them or utilizing the help of contractors and architects to make repairs.

 Warning Sign or Not, Contact Us After an Injury on Someone Else’s Property

-Warning signs are important and helpful to both property owners and guests.
+Warning signs are important and can be helpful to both property owners and guests when used correctly.
 They can significantly reduce the risk of injury when hazardous conditions are present, especially when property owners have just been made aware of them and don’t have the time or resources to address them just yet.
-However, they aren’t legal shields that property owners can hide behind when injuries occur.
+However, they aren’t legal shields that property owners can hide behind when preventable injuries occur.

 Property owners must always do everything in their power to keep their properties safe for the people who visit them, and when they fail to do so, they can and should be held liable.
 If you or someone you love was injured on another person’s or company’s property, we want to hear from you.
-Our Oklahoma slip and fall accident lawyers know what it takes to help victims like you get maximum compensation.
+Our Oklahoma City premises liability lawyers know what it takes to help victims like you get maximum compensation.

 Contact the legal team at Parrish DeVaughn Injury Lawyers today for a free consultation.